As populations in Australia and around the world grow, so too does the demand for sustainable sources of seafood.

 The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) publish an annual report on Australia’s fisheries and aquaculture statistics.
 The reports contain data on the volume and value of production from state, territory and Commonwealth commercial fisheries (both wild catch and aquaculture).
 These reports, along with many others, can be found on the ABARES publications webpage.

-Australia has an international reputation as a producer of safe, sustainable and high quality seafood products.
 Most of the value of Australian aquaculture production comes from high value species such as pearls, salmonids, tuna and oysters but there are over forty species commercially produced in Australia.

 Rules and regulations